MCERF: Advancing Multimodal LLM Evaluation of Engineering Documentation with Enhanced Retrieval: Methodology

 \subsubsection{Variant B: \texttt{GPT-5-MCERF-SelfConsistency}}

 A task such as Compilation requires retrieving many rules and using them in the generation of an answer to a single question.
-Because there are so many rules that need to be included in the response, the reasoner module might generate slightly different answers each time it runs, even with the same input~\cite{ouyang2025empirical}.
-LLMs aggregation has shown improvements in the results of generated answers, reducing hallucination~\cite{dey2025uncertainty} with prominence in QA tasks~\cite{yang2023one}.
-The architecture executes five independent retrieval–reasoning passes for every question with the default LLM in the design as shown in Fig.~\ref{fig:SelfConsistency}.
+Because there are so many rules that need to be included in the response, the reasoner module might generate slightly different answers each time it runs, even with the same input, due to the non-deterministic nature of the reasoning model used in this study~\cite{ouyang2025empirical, atil2025non}.
+LLMs aggregation has shown improvements in the results of generated answers and reducing hallucination~\cite{dey2025uncertainty, yang2023one}.
+The architecture executes five independent retrieval--reasoning passes for every question with the default LLM in the design as shown in Fig.~\ref{fig:SelfConsistency}.
 In each iteration, the Multimodal Information Retriever Module retrieves relevant context, further processed by the Reasoning Module to yield a candidate answer.
 Therefore, this repeated sampling generates multiple response candidates that might include different aspects of the retrieved information or emphasize different reasoning paths.
-The candidate answers are further aggregated using a SelfConsistency Model that uses an adapted adjudicator LLM (GPT-5-Mini), blind to the original question, seeing only the generated answers.
+The candidate's answers are aggregated using a SelfConsistency Model that uses an adjudicator LLM (GPT-5-Mini), blind to the original question, seeing only the generated answers.
 Hence, this design inherently uses a very critical constraint that the adjudicator should not lean on its internal knowledge base in order to generate responses, but must synthesize its output solely from the presented candidates.